 Held at their local Catholic church, almost one thousand local people gathered to watch as the small, separated pockets of Afro-Sri Lankans came together for the first time in decades and celebrated their culture, traditions and delicate existence.

-Out of all communities of African diaspora that surround the Indian Ocean those of Sri Lanka are by far the smallest and the most fragile.
-Brought first by the Portuguese, then the Dutch and eventually the British as slaves, it was during the British period that in the first half of the 19th century, the practice ultimately ceased.
+Out of all communities of African diaspora that surround the Indian Ocean those of Sri Lanka are by far the smallest and most fragile, first brought by the Portuguese, the Dutch and eventually the British as slaves.

-Inter-marriage with local Sri Lankan’s over generations has led to this dilution of their population as once they marry a Sinhalese they are no longer classed as Afro-Sri Lankans.
-This dilution is often something that some of the population has intentionally sort in the modern day Sinhalese society with many seeing their children as having a better chance in life if they inter-married and now the population has gone past the point of recovery.
+Inter-marriage with local Sri Lankan’s over generations has led to a dilution of their population as once they marry a Sinhalese they are no longer classed as Afro-Sri Lankans, or ‘kaffir’ as they are officially and locally known, a term that doesn’t carry the negative connotations in Sri Lanka as it does in South Africa.
+This dilution is something that some of the population have intentionally sort believing their children will have a better chance in life if they inter-marry due to continuing discrimination and prejudice associated with their African appearance.
+But as a result the population has gone past the point of recovery.